← All case studies

 ≤1.5s

-First Contentful Paint on 4G / LTE
+First Contentful Paint on a 4G / LTE network

 ≤2 taps

-from app launch to reservation info
+from Mini App launch to the stay info

 IaC

-AWS CDK staging + production, KMS-encrypted PII
+AWS CDK for staging and production, KMS-encrypted PII

 Directorial Outcomes